-John W. Martin, MD, is associate director of the Obstetrics and Gynecology department and director of The Women’s Center at Banner Good Samaritan Medical Center in Phoenix, Ariz.
+John W. Martin, MD, is associate director of the Obstetrics and Gynecology department and director of The Women’s Center at Banner – University Medical Center Phoenix.

 Question: Now that I’m over 40, I am anxious about menopause and concerned I will become depressed.
 What can I expect?